superlinear-ai/raglite/README.md

 The following development environments are supported:

-1. ⭐️ _GitHub Codespaces_: click on _Code_ and select _Create codespace_ to start a Dev Container with [GitHub Codespaces](https://github.com/features/codespaces).
+1. ⭐️ _GitHub Codespaces_: click on [Open in GitHub Codespaces](https://github.com/codespaces/new/superlinear-ai/raglite) to start developing in your browser.
-1. ⭐️ _Dev Container (with container volume)_: click on [Open in Dev Containers](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/superlinear-ai/raglite) to clone this repository in a container volume and create a Dev Container with VS Code.
+1. ⭐️ _VS Code Dev Container (with container volume)_: click on [Open in Dev Containers](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/superlinear-ai/raglite) to clone this repository in a container volume and create a Dev Container with VS Code.
 1. ⭐️ _uv_: clone this repository and run the following from root of the repository:

     ```sh
     # Create and install a virtual environment
     uv sync --python 3.10 --all-extras